-We have a list of members that can respond quickly to help capture a swarm.
+We have a list of volunteer members that will do their best to respond quickly to help capture a swarm.

 Scroll down to the bottom of the page to find a member in your area.